derpayatz/jl-feinstein/_pages/about.md

 nav_weight: 99
 ---

-JL Feinstein is a student, musician, poet, and organizer located in the United States.
+JL Feinstein is a student, amateur musician, aspiring poet, and organizer located in the United States.